Welcome to Virology Africa 2026

 Prof. Janet Mans

-Senior Lecturer at the Department: Medical Virology,Faculty: Health Sciences, University of Pretoria
+Senior Lecturer: Medical Virology, University of Pretoria

 Dr. Jinal Bhiman

-Co-Principal Investigator for Global Immunology and Immune Sequencing for Epidemic Response South Africa (GIISER-SA) – University of Cape Town
+Co-Principal Investigator for Global Immunology and Immune Sequencing for Epidemic Response South Africa (GIISER-SA), University of Cape Town

 Prof. Anna-Lise Williamson

-Institute of Infectious Disease and Molecular Medicine
+Division of Medical Virology, Institute of Infectious Disease and Molecular Medicine, University of Cape Town

 Dr. Jacqueline Weyer